 Summary Let us summarize the main predictions with the help of Table 1.
 According to the theory, presidential regimes have smaller governments than parliamentary regimes and less spending on broad programs.
 Under majoritarian elections, we should observe less spending on broad programs than under proportional elections.
 The common pool argument suggests that the electoral rule could also matter for the size of government, with proportional elections associated with bigger governments.
 These are all cross-sectional predictions, in that they have been derived by comparing equilibria in static models.
 The result of more pronounced electoral cycles under majoritarian elections instead relies on a dynamic model and is thus a time-series prediction.

-Models stressing the greater status quo bias and myopia of coalition governments have other time series predictions.
-Proportional parliamentary regimes are expected to have larger steady states debts, and in the transition also larger budget deficits.
-To derive specific implications about the reaction to shocks under these different systems, one would need a more precise model, including detailed assumptions about the status quo policy.
+Models stressing the greater status-quo bias and myopia of coalition governments have other time-series predictions.
+Proportional, parliamentary systems might thus be expected to have larger steady-state debts, and - in the transition - larger budget deficits.
+To derive specific implications about the reaction to shocks under these systems, one would need a more precise dynamic model, including detailed assumptions about status-quo policy.